-PikWizard – Offers 100,000 free photos (no log in required to download, but there is a pop-up you have to close every time you download) with 20,000 images exclusive to the site.
+PikWizard – Offers over 100,000 free photos (no log in required to download with 20,000 images exclusive to the site.
 Free to use without attribution.
 Organizers aim to reach 1 million images (that’s a great goal).

 Pixabay – this is my all time favorite free stock image library.
 They have some great materials, and you can even buy them a cup of coffee!
 The image featured with this post is from Pixabay and is one of the 410,000 images they offer.

 Shot Stash – you can sign up to get new photos every week.
 Images are organized on the site in 8 categories.

 Skitter Photo – public domain images.
 I haven’t found objects that I need, but lots of other choices.